Security fears blight European tourism, oil and economy offer relief

 Hotel revenues in Paris are down 30-40 percent from last year's levels, restaurant revenues have fallen by a similar margin while new flight bookings to Paris fell by 27 percent in the week following the attacks.

-That cost Air France KLM (AIRF.PA) 50 million euros (£36.3 million), while British bus and train operator Stagecoach (SGC.L) last week issued a profit warning because of customer fears about trips to big cities.
+That cost Air France KLM 50 million euros ($55 million), while British bus and train operator Stagecoach last week issued a profit warning because of customer fears about trips to big cities.

 "I suspect that we're going to see a little bit more of a lingering impact for the travel industry," said Ken Odeluga, market analyst at City Index.